 Non-displaced fractures require immobilization in a sling for about six weeks.
 If the fracture has led to the displacement of the bones, then surgery may be required to correct and fix them with pins, plates or screws.
 Dr. Okoroha may recommend physical therapy to aid recovery and improve range-of-motion and strength of the arm.

-If you have experienced a glenoid fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a glenoid fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.